rarescovei5/VSC-Snippet-Extension/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue.
 For code contributions, fork the repository and submit a pull request.
-(Github Repo)[https://github.com/rarescovei5/VSC-Snippet-Extension]

 ## 📝 License